Dynamic, Voice Variety

 If we know anything about dynamic voice variety, it’s this – when we overuse one particular method or technique, it loses its impact.
 And the key is always to use your voice to its greatest impact.
-Make the choice to slow down and articulate clunkier sentences; use your playground or stage voice when you need volume; use up-talk at the end of sentences – when there’s a question; utilize the mountain man approach when need bold confidence.
+Make the choice to slow down and articulate clunkier sentences; use your playground or stage voice when you need volume; use up-talk at the end of sentences when there’s a question; utilize the mountain man approach when you need bold confidence.

 Again, you choose your words – and pitch, rate, and volume.

 So, how do you begin to figure out how you speak and how you use your voice?
-I know this sounds old fashioned, but get out a sheet of paper, and write down the things you want to be able to do when it comes to speaking skills; then, ask a friend or colleague (someone whom you trust), and ask them to write down what they think you do well and what areas for improvement exist for your specifically.
+I know this sounds old fashioned, but get out a sheet of paper, and write down the things you want to be able to do when it comes to speaking skills; then, ask a friend or colleague (someone whom you trust), and ask them to write down what they think you do well and what areas for improvement exist for you specifically.

 When we coach to it, we support people (and ourselves) in the process of using their voice to make the greatest impact.